-- Start with a fresh tank of gas (we recommend running it dry during the offseason).
+Start with a fresh tank of gas (we recommend running it dry during the offseason).
 Ethanol starts to degrade after a month.
 It is important to use marine stabil and startron in every tank of fuel.
 This will prevent ethanol related issues with your equipment.
 If you have untreated fuel around, dispose of it properly and start fresh!

-- Change your oil annually (or every 50 hours of operation, whatever comes first).
+Change your oil annually.
 This will ensure that your engine is properly lubricated.
 Make sure that level is right at the full mark.
 Check your oil with every use.
 If the oil level goes down, changes color, or the engine smokes, the engine should be diagnosed and repaired or serviced by an expert technician.
 If you are using a tractor during the winter, you will need to change to the proper grade oil (5w-30).
 Summer grade oils are too “thick” for winter use.

-Check your engine for mouse nests.
+Check your engine and transmissions for mouse nests.
 Most small engines are air cooled.
 If a mouse builds their home in your engine, it will obstruct the cooling of the engine, which in turn can cause it to overheat and burn oil.
 If the oil level goes down, it can cause a catastrophic failure.
-If you have a riding mower, start it with the hood open.
-If you see debris flying around, you will need to get rid of the "mouse house".
+If you see debris around the engine shroud, belt cover, or transmission, you will need to get rid of the "mouse house".

-We have experience on ALL Brands of equipment including John Deere, Cub Cadet, Simplicity, Craftsman, Troy-bilt, Honda, Gravely, Ferris, Husqvarna, Stihl, Echo, Toro, and more!
+We have experience on ALL Brands of equipment including John Deere, Cub Cadet, Simplicity, Craftsman, Troy-bilt, Honda, Ariens, MTD, Husqvarna, Toro, Kawasaki, Suzuki, Vespa, Triumph, Yamaha, and more!